dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/entity-relationship-diagram-erd.md

 Question: When should an Entity Relationship Diagram (ERD) typically be created in the project lifecycle?
 A: After the completion of the project
-B: During the project closure phase
+B: During the project closure phase after all work is completed
-C: Early in the analysis phase to establish a clear understanding of the scope of data
+C: Used early in analysis to establish clear data scope understanding
-D: Only during the final stages of database implementation
+D: Only during the final stages of database implementation and testing
 Answer: C
 Explanation: An ERD should typically be created early in the analysis phase of a project.
 This helps in establishing a clear understanding of the scope of data involved in the system and is beneficial for subsequent phases like database design.
 ```